Psychology Honors Program

 April: Submit your thesis proposal to your advisor and second reader.

-April (Registration for Fall): Submit a single syllabus/contract form for PS495 and PS496.
+April (Registration for Fall): Submit a Syllabus/Contract Form for PSYC4495 and PSYC4496.

 April: Submit your thesis to your advisor and second reader.